 Additionally, there is some evidence that young people seek a range of health information and services from non-public sector providers, such as private clinics, pharmacies, and non-traditional providers.

-The aim of this research is to describe current private sector engagement in adolescent health in East Asia and the Pacific, and identify opportunities for public-private partnerships to improve access to quality health services.
+The aim of this research was to describe private sector engagement in adolescent health in East Asia and the Pacific, and identify opportunities for public-private partnerships to improve access to quality health services.

-It will include a review of current evidence, experience and best practice examples of private sector engagement in the region, and qualitative inquiries in three countries with adolescents, private sector, government and UN agencies to identify opportunities and challenges to public-private partnerships.
+It included a review of current evidence, experience and best practice examples of private sector engagement in the region, and qualitative inquiries in Myanmar, Mongolia, and the Philippines with adolescents, private sector, government and UN agencies to identify opportunities and challenges to public-private partnerships.